Kobayashi Izumi

 Kobayashi Izumi (小林 泉美, b.
 20 June 1977) is a Japanese, professional 7-dan born in Tokyo, Japan.
 She is a member of the Nihon Ki-in.

-Izumi is the daughter of Kobayashi Koichi and Kobayashi Reiko (nee Kitani), and the granddaughter of Kitani Minoru.
+Izumi is the daughter of Kobayashi Koichi and Kobayashi Reiko (née Kitani), and the granddaughter of Kitani Minoru.
 She is the wife of Cho U and the mother of Cho Kosumi and Cho Koharu.
 Izumi's main Go teacher was her mother.
+Izumi joked that she learned Gonin her mother's womb.
+Her daughters could say the same.

 Titles